This little park is dedicated to an important poet with a simple stone inscription.

 ” La Nuestra, ” is a glowing statue in the park of a Dominican born poet and activist, Judith Burgos, who died of pneumonia in Harlem at the age of 39 who was, likewise, a shooting star.

-Little niches pop up in the Colonial Zone as you walk, with simple metal signs on the walls saying this was the residence of a past President, this was where a playwright wrote his social criticism, this was where a priest was martyred for his beliefs, this was where the first hospital in the New World was established.
+Little niches pop up in the Colonial Zone as you walk, with simple signs on walls saying this was the residence of a past President, this was where a playwright wrote his searing social criticism, this was where a priest was martyred for his beliefs, this was where the first hospital in the New World was established.

 Societies recognize their fleeting spirits, the ones who touch clouds, see deeper and farther than the rest of us.